Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 As with all Moddable platforms, you can debug script code using `xsbug` and the USB serial interface with Moddable Four.
 For more information, see the [`xsbug` documentation](../../xs/xsbug.md).

 Some developers may need to debug native code.
 [SEGGER Embedded Studio](https://www.segger.com/products/development-tools/embedded-studio/) is a C/C++ IDE for embedded systems.
 It includes a debugger that allows you to set breakpoints and examine registers, variables, and memory.
 You can debug native code on Moddable Four using the SEGGER Embedded Studio debugger.

-This section explains how to set up your Moddable Four so it can be used with the SEGGER Embedded Studio debugger; for documentation on using the debugger, see the [documentation by SEGGER](https://www.segger.com/products/development-tools/embedded-studio/technology/debugger/).
+For documentation on using the debugger, see the [documentation by SEGGER](https://www.segger.com/products/development-tools/embedded-studio/technology/debugger/).

-Debugging native code on the Moddable Four with SEGGER Embedded Studio requires a [Nordic nRF52840 DK board](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK) and an FTDI cable.
+Debugging native code on the Moddable Four with SEGGER Embedded Studio requires a [Nordic nRF52840 DK board](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK).
 Connect your Moddable Four to the nRF52840 DK board as follows:

 | nRF52840 DK | Moddable Four |
 | :---: | :---: |